 - data (xgboost.core.DMatrix) The dmatrix storing the input. - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Deprecated, use iteration_range instead. - pred_leaf (bool) When this option is on, the output will be a matrix of (nsample, ntrees) with each record indicating the predicted leaf index of each sample in each tree.
-Note that the leaf index of a tree is unique per tree, so you may find leaf 1 in both tree 1 and tree 0. - pred_contribs (boo1) When this is True the output will be a matrix of size (nsample, nfeats + 1) with each record indicating the feature contributions (SHAP values) for that prediction.
+Note that the leaf index of a tree is unique per tree, so you may find leaf 1 in both tree 1 and tree 0. - pred_contribs (bool) When this is True the output will be a matrix of size (nsample, nfeats + 1) with each record indicating the feature contributions (SHAP values) for that prediction.
 The sum of all feature contributions is equal to the raw untransformed margin value of the prediction.
 Note the final column is the bias term. - approx_contribs (bool) Approximate the contributions of each feature.
 Used when pred_contribs or pred_interactions is set to True.
-Changing the default of this parameter (False) is not recommended. - pred_interactions (boo1) When this is True the output will be a matrix of size (nsample, nfeats + 1, nfeats + 1) indicating the SHAP interaction values for each pair of features.
+Changing the default of this parameter (False) is not recommended. - pred_interactions (bool) When this is True the output will be a matrix of size (nsample, nfeats + 1, nfeats + 1) indicating the SHAP interaction values for each pair of features.
 The sum of each row (or column) of the interaction values equals the corresponding SHAP value (from pred_contribs), and the sum of the entire matrix equals the raw untransformed margin value of the prediction.
-Note the last row and column correspond to the bias term. - validate_features (bool) When this is True, validate that the Booster's and data's feature names are identical.
-Otherwise, it is assumed that the feature names are the same. - training (bool) Whether the prediction value is used for training.
-This can effect dart booster, which performs dropouts during training iterations.
+Note the last row and column correspond to the bias term.

+- validate_features (bool) When this is True, validate that the Booster's and data's feature_names are identical.
+Otherwise, it is assumed that the feature_names are the same. - training (bool) Whether the prediction value is used for training.
+This can effect dart booster, which performs dropouts during training iterations but use all trees for inference.
+If you want to obtain result with dropouts, set this parameter to True.
+Also, the parameter is set to true when obtaining prediction for custom objective function.